TanishSrinivasan/Chess-game-using-Python-Group-Project/README.md

 This project was guided by **Prachi Sahane**.
 Special thanks to the contributors and resources from the open-source community for inspiration and guidance.

-## License:
-This project is licensed under the MIT License.
-Feel free to use and modify it as per your needs.

 ## Future Enhancements:
 **Online multiplayer support,
 More advanced AI with additional algorithms,